 A capital gain or loss is calculated separately in respect of each asset disposed.
 Once determined, gains or losses are combined for that year of assessment and if it is:

-- An assessed capital loss, it is carried forward to the following year, or - A net capital gain, it is multiplied by the inclusion rate (individuals 33.33%, companies and trusts 66.67%).
+- an assessed capital loss, it is carried forward to the following year, or - a net capital gain, it is multiplied by the inclusion rate and included in taxable income.